 The 1986 Campaign was run entirely by the Board of Directors, who approached only a limited segment of the community.
 The larger industries and banks were solicited, as well as a few other companies.
 The board raised almost $60,000 in the first campaign.

-In 1986, the United Way helped support 16 agencies that provided life-enhancing projects in Rhea County in the areas of childhood and adult education, domestic violence, and achieve financial stability.
+In 1986, the United Way helped support 16 agencies that provided life-enhancing projects in Rhea County in the areas of childhood and adult education, domestic violence recovery and prevention, and financial stability.

 September of 1987, the United Way opened an office on the corner of Market and Main Street in downtown Dayton and hired an Executive Secretary to manage the office.
 A few years later the office moved to 231 Delaware Avenue where if remained for 18 years.
 In 2015 the United Way of Rhea County office moved into the current location of the 224 4th Ave, Suite 101.
 The location is ideal for clients it serves as it is located next to Human Services and the Career Center for job placement.